How long does it take to get a tooth pulled?

 - Your dentist will most likely have chosen a method of anesthetizing your tooth that will numb it up for about an hour.
 So since most extractions take substantially less time than this, there’s really no rush in starting.

-- They also know that by having you wait for a relatively longer rather than shorter amount of time that it’s more likely (per the statistics above) that you’ll have reached full numbness.
+- They also know that by having you wait for a relatively longer rather than shorter amount of time it’s more likely (per the statistics above) that you’ll have reached full numbness.

 So, expect that your dentist will come into your operatory and administer your anesthetic, and then leave the room.
 They’ll have their assistant monitor you.
 Then, after enough time has elapsed that it’s expected that you’ll be numb, they’ll return to begin the process of actually removing your tooth.